swheat/md-notes/tools/cloud-kit.md

 # Steve's Cloud Kit

 I lead a lot of work sessions and demos, and I get asked what the tools are that people see in these sessions.
 Here is a summary of my current cloud kit.
 There are too many free tools to list, and that is probably a good topic for another note with the top 20 free tools, but these are tools I purchase.
-Many of the companies I've worked for pay for some or all of this, but I've generally maintain a kit like this myself because I am generally working on other ventures and open source projects (except at McKinsey where that was forbidden).
-As a nod to McKinsey, though, they provided all of this and more.
+Many of the companies I've worked for pay for some or all of this, but I maintain a kit like this myself because I am generally working on other ventures and open source projects (except at McKinsey where that was forbidden).
+As a nod to McKinsey though they provided all of this and more.

 ## Core Cloud, Infrastructure, and Consulting Tools